What is Chipotle Seco? Complete Guide to Flavor, Uses & Buying Tips

 Flavor Component Description

-Smokiness Mild to moderate, due to the sun-drying process
+Smokiness Mild to moderate, naturally occurring from sun-drying process

 How to Use Chipotle Seco in Cooking